 Bob’s achievements have been recognized by his clients and peers.
-Indeed, he has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States, and has been recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys in the area of White-Collar Crime/Enforcement/Investigations.
+Indeed, he has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense and Securities: Shareholder Litigation by The Legal 500 United States, and has been recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys in the area of White-Collar Crime/Enforcement/Investigations.
 Bob has also been recognized in Thomson Reuters’ Super Lawyers.
 The Who's Who Legal 100 Guide has described Bob as, "thoroughly committed to his clients ... with a 'gold standard reputation.'"
 Who’s Who Legal – The International Who’s Who of Business Lawyers has recognized Bob as a leading business crime defense lawyer, noting that he “‘stands out’ for his ‘first class’ litigation skills,” and is "considered by peers to be 'utterly brilliant.'"

 His white collar practice involves representing defendants charged with a wide range of business crimes, regulatory and tax violations, and civil frauds.
 His clients include individuals and public and private companies such as financial institutions, Fortune 500 companies, defense contractors, and law firms.
 In addition to his trial and appellate work, Bob specializes in pretrial representation, internal investigations, and representation of professionals before ethics and licensing boards.
 He has acted as independent, outside counsel to a Big Four accounting firm and a major global financial institution in connection with those firms’ participation in SEC Look-Back Programs, which have included reviews of the firms’ internal compliance programs.